 We are Grays Harbor Historical Seaport, a 501 (c)(3) educational non-profit public development authority based in Aberdeen, Washington.
-We bring maritime history to life aboard our two tall ships, Lady Washington and Hawaiian Chieftain.
-For more than 30 years, we have provided hands on education opportunities for people of all ages and backgrounds.
+For more than 25 years, we have provided hands on education opportunities for people of all ages and backgrounds aboard the tall ships Lady Washington and Hawaiian Chieftain.
 With a focus on teamwork and empowerment, our programs explore our shared history and our daily connections to the world’s oceans.

 BOARD AND COMMITTEE MEETINGS